lhcopt/lhcmask/python_examples/hl_lhc_collisions_python/tests.md

 Sixtracktools is on the master
 We test the commit e301c179d937843f15eb4bc01e647e15833fdc09

 N.B.
-For the tests to be successful make sure that cpymad and madx correspond to the same version.
+For the tests to be successful make sure that cpymad and madx correspond to the same (updated!) version.